grantila/already/README.md

 The library is also exported as an *ES module*, if imported in platforms (and bundlers) supporting this.

+# Versions

+ * Since version 2, `Finally` and `Try` are removed.
+They should be replaced with `Promise.prototype.finally` and async functions.

 # Types
   * [PromiseOf\<P\>](#PromiseOf)